dshine112/Stumblr/README.md

-Stumblr is a single page Stumble Upon clone written with Sinatra.
+Stumblr is a single page Stumble Upon clone written with Sinatra, Active Record, AJAX and the Google API.